Terms and Conditions

 7. PAYMENT OF INTEREST

-Our interest policy, in accordance with the Solicitors Accounts Rules 2011, sets out when interest will and will not be paid.
-If you wish to have a copy of this Policy, please let us know and one will be supplied or alternatively the policy can be viewed at www.sra.org.uk/accounts-rules.
+Our interest policy, in accordance with the Solicitors Accounts Rules, sets out when interest will and will not be paid.
+If you require a copy of our Policy, please let us know and we will supply you with the same.
+You can also access the SRA guidance on payment of interest using this link https://www.sra.org.uk/solicitors/standards-regulations/accounts-rules/.

 8. COURT CASES